caleb531/personal-website/_pages/about.md

 First and foremost, I am fluent in HTML5, CSS3, JavaScript, and PHP, since most of my projects are Web-based.
-However, as I have grown very fond of Python over the years, I've also created a handful of useful Python-based utilities (all of which are fully unit tested with 100% coverage).
+However, as I have grown very fond of Python over the years, I've also created a handful of useful Python-based utilities (most of which are fully unit tested with 100% coverage).
 Besides that, I've written numerous AppleScripts to improve my workflow and I've fiddled with Bash for configuring my development environment, among other things.
 I've even worked